karma-nest/job-nest/README.md

 ## 📦 Features

-- **Admin Management**: Description of the admin management features.
-This includes tools and interfaces for managing users, permissions, and system configurations.
 - **Application Management**: Manage and track job applications.
 This includes application submission, status tracking, and communication with candidates.
 - **Authentication**: Secure login and registration system with support for multi-factor authentication, password recovery, and account activation.
 - **Candidate Management**: Features for managing candidate profiles, skill sets, and job preferences.
 Includes tools for candidates to track their application history and receive job alerts.